 I thought I had tried everything.
 I thought that meditation, a healthy lifestyle, surrounding myself with good friends, and seeing a therapist regularly were enough to combat my Dysthymia.
 Unfortunately, I was wrong.
 Suicidal thoughts kept creeping up on me even though I had been making tons of progress with my therapy and even though everything else in my life seemed to be going well.
 I was running out of options and assumed that medication was the only way I could save myself even though I wanted to avoid medication as much as possible.

 Medication, especially combined with talk therapy, works very well for some people.
-However, with all of the risk factors associated with antidepressants, especially with a possible side effect of more suicidal thoughts, I looked at pharmaceuticals as the very last option to consider.
+However, with all of the risk factors associated with antidepressants, especially with a possible side effect of more suicidal thoughts, I considered pharmaceuticals as a last resort.
 My body, specifically, tends to react in a sensitive manner towards powerful medication and I’ll tend to get even the rarest side effects.
 In addition, I didn’t want to need medicine every day for the rest of my life.

 I researched the highest rated dispensaries near me so I was nearly guaranteed to have a good experience my first time.
 The dispensary I chose wasn’t more than five minutes from my house in a strip mall.
 I could not find the dispensary at first considering it looked like an empty store space, completely blacked out with a door all the way at the end.
 The only indicator that I was in the right place was the faint sign displaying the initials of the dispensary and a green plus sign.
 It seemed super sketchy.